russelsantos19/100-days-of-code/r1-log.md

 ### R1D21
 Today I finished the side-menu for my website.
 It's really fun to solve a problem and finished a project.
 By the grace of God, I enjoy what I'm doing.
 This is my 3rd week and 100 days of code really helped me to code every day.

+### R1D22
+I'd be able to code a little today because I became busy in my sideline.
+But I'd be able to design some of the elements in my project.